-- iPod It.
-Is your prof hip enough to record class lectures?
+- Record It.
+Does your professor record class lectures?
 If not, ask permission to record them yourself.
 Instead of reviewing notes of class lectures, listen to the lectures a second or third time.
 VangoNotes has textbook chapter summaries and reviews in MP3 format and Amazon sells iTunes downloads for contemporary books and classic literature.
-Strap your iPod to your arm and hop on the treadmill or the rowing machine.
-If you have a 4G iPod with an H2O Audio adapter, you can even study while swimming laps!
+Strap your iPhone to your arm and hop on the treadmill or the rowing machine.

 - Put the magazine rack to better use.
 When you hop on the elliptical, instead of clipping on People or Cosmo for your work-out distraction, bring your textbook along.
 You need that chapter read by tomorrow AND you need your cardio—put in an hour towards both and you’ll have time off tonight to hang with your friends!

 - Use the card.
 Spanish test coming up?
 Organize the material on index cards.
 Stick them in your back pocket and head to the track.
 Run sprints and take a 30-second rest between each one by reviewing one index card.
 Take those index cards with you to the gym for weight training, too.
 When you pause to rest between sets, you can review one or two cards.
 (Just don’t do it if someone else is waiting for the station, or you’ll be breaking the rules of gym etiquette.)